cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ### A sample of things Starport took care of

-Starport significantly reduces the amount of work a developer has to undertake to build an application with the Cosmos SDK.
+Starport significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
 Among others, it assists with:

 1. Getting the signer, the `Creator`, of your message: